 Puppies for life – that’s how the owners of Golden Retrievers describe their dogs.
 They are very friendly and playful dogs.
 Their “puppy attitude” lasts for years, long after the end of their actual puppy years.
 You can be sure that living with a Golden Retriever will bring you a life full of joy and fun.

 Not a Guard!

 Golden Retrievers love to cuddle and spend a lot of time with their owners.
 They are absolutely not aggressive.
 They are dogs that are very kind to people – extremely sociable.
 So, if you’re looking for a dog that could guard your house once in a while… Well, the Golden Retriever is definitely not the right choice for you.
 But, on the other hand, if your dream is having a dog that will guard your heart and soul, the Golden Retriever is more than perfect.

 Kindness towards people and an agreeable nature don’t mean that the Golden Retriever doesn’t like running.
 Oh no – it’s the exact opposite.
 They adore playing, catching and running after sticks.
 And if you throw a ball into water, it won’t be a problem for your Golden Retriever to get it.
 Your dog will love it!
 The Golden Retriever simply loves to swim!

-Golden Retrievers are very patient with children.
+Golden Retrievers are very patient with children and are known to be family dogs.
 They are trusting, gentle, and would definitely not do any harm to any kid.

 Golden Retrievers are also very intelligent.
+They are known to be very trainable and have a strong desire to please the owner.
 In fact, they’re one of the smartest breeds in the world.
 They are known to be very hard-working animals that can concentrate on a task when they are presented with one.
 But they can just as well find a goal to achieve for themselves.